 - Government contingency advice will apply.

 - Flights to EU countries could be significantly affected as air traffic control agreements lapse.

 Clients and business

-The Bank of England believes that economic activity will be supressed by either a deal, or a no-deal Brexit.
+The Bank of England believes that economic activity will be suppressed by either a deal or a no-deal Brexit.
 That means individual companies will face more challenging trading.
 Accounting professionals, on the other hand, tend to do well in difficult times.
 The uncertain days ahead are an opportunity for them to get on the front foot and use their advisory skills to help clients.